-- Long Position: When the flip chip is in the long position, the wheelbase extends 10mm (1036 mm on a medium frame) and you get added clearance for a larger diameter rear tyre up to 53mm.
+- Long Position: When the flip chip is in the long position, the wheelbase extends 10mm (1036 mm on a medium frame) and you get added clearance for a larger diameter rear tire up to 53mm.

 HOW DOES IT CHANGE MY RIDE EXPERIENCE?

 Short Position: A shorter wheelbase results in a quicker, more agile ride quality.
 This is a great option when riding mixed terrain that combines paved roads with smooth, fast gravel and dirt.
-The responsive feel, combined with smaller diameter (and lighter weight) tyres, makes it a smart choice when speed, efficiency and quick handling matter most.
+The responsive feel, combined with smaller diameter (and lighter weight) tires, makes it a smart choice when speed, efficiency and quick handling matter most.

 Long Position: The long position extends the wheelbase, which adds stability for more rugged gravel and dirt.
 And with added rear tire clearance (up to 53mm), it allows you to choose high-volume tires for added traction and control.
 The long position is a great choice for rides and routes that might include fast, loose descents and tricky off-road climbs.